 found this in The Musical Life: Reflections on What It Is and How to Live it by W.A.
-Mathieu. it’s the first thing i opened to, and if it’s any indication i just might like this book. along with Never Too Late by John Holt, Mathieu’s Listening Book is the one i always talk about when i talk about music. like so many good things in my life, Grace Llewellyn first put me on his trail. listen, won’t you. oh, but first, a link to an experiment at BBC to see how musical you are…so very interesting!
+Mathieu. it’s the first thing i opened to, and if it’s any indication i just might like this book. along with Never Too Late by John Holt, Mathieu’s Listening Book is the one i always talk about when i talk about music. like so many good things in my life, Grace Llewellyn first put me on his trail. listen, won’t you.

 by W.A.
 Mathieu

 an old organ chorale running through his brain